oracle-livelabs/oci/apps-cloud-adventure-ai/02-hcm-ai-assist-performace-reviews/hcm_ai_assist_performace_reviews.md

    ![Manager Evaluation of Workers](images/image005.png)

-3. Now you will use AI assist to help create a new performace Review
+3. Now you will use AI assist to help create a new performance Review

    > Navigate “down” to Competencies and expand “Building Relationships” by clicking the down ![down arrow](images/image006.png) on the right-and side on the screen